-- 2. The Residential Subdistricts impose minimum density limits since a principal goal of TOD is to concentrate people and activity centers around transit and achieve a density higher than the surrounding community average. - Residential Subdistricts are intended exclusively for residential uses.
+- This subdistrict imposes minimum density limits since a principal goal of TOD is to concentrate people and activity centers around transit and achieve a density higher than the surrounding community average. - 3.
+This subdistrict is intended exclusively for residential uses.